Gaminator800/MovingPlatformTutorial/README.md

  ## 1. Add a Cube Object, Edit it, and then name it `Platform`.

-Right click then go on 3D Object and click on Cube.
+Right click then go to 3D Object and click on Cube.

 Make sure you add more cubes within it to create walls to prevent the player from falling off when using the platform.